-Military units engaged in hostile operations or operating under arduous conditions may be authorized to use a special form of postage-due penalty mail, subject to these conditions:
+[1-27-13] Military units engaged in hostile operations or operating under arduous conditions may be authorized to use a special form of postage-due penalty mail, subject to these conditions:

 - a.
 This mail must be in the format shown in Exhibit 7.5.7. - b.
 The special postage-due endorsement must be printed or hand-stamped above the delivery address where postage normally is affixed. - c.
-Endorsements for class and requested extra services must be placed below the special postage-due indicia. - d.
+Endorsements for class and requested extra services must be placed below the special postage-due indicia.

+- d.
 The return address must be a military Post Office (APO/FPO). - e.
-The Military Postal Service Agency must notify the Post Office Accounting manager, USPS Headquarters, within 3 business days after effecting these provisions. - f.
-The use of these provisions is limited to 120 days from date of authorization unless otherwise announced.
+The Military Postal Service Agency must notify the Corporate Accounting manager, USPS Headquarters (608.8.0), within three business days after implementing these provisions. - f.
+The use of these provisions is limited to 120 days from date of authorization unless otherwise announced. - g.

-g.
 With prior agreement, the Military Postal Service Agency and the USPS may conduct tests of these provisions during designated military training exercises.